-Exploitation is the main part of the whole process.
-This is where you need to use everything you have learned during the information gathering stage.
-This is the most exciting part where you actually get into the system of your target.
-Our main goal is to exploit a system within our network and deliver a payload.
-Eventually, we hope to be able to get access to the command prompt of the target, but that comes once we are inside the system so we’ll discuss this later on.
+Exploitation is the main course.
+This is what you’ve been waiting for.
+This is where we need to use everything we have learned during the information gathering phase.
+Exploitation is the most exciting part of the penetration testing process where you actually get into the system of your target and have a little fun.
+The goal of exploitation is to deliver a payload (say, some malware) and ensure it’s survival.
+We hope to be able to get access to the command prompt of the target (with root privileges, preferably).

-Let’s look at the commands we will be using:
+Let’s look at a few of the commands we will be using:

 use (exploit name)